TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Questions

 ### Questions Unanswered
+- EditContext I can get validation from and share parent form and children
+	- But then i need to cast to get the model
+	- using Model Type with interface was good
+		- did have the disadvantage wasnt getting what needed error wise
+	- in light of trying both i think returning to T Model and deciding the point at which EditContext is used and no longer used. (cant give editform both)
+		- editcontext need to update our form and in doing so cause component StateHasChanged()

 - unsatisfied with radiolist handling i want
 	- seperate form model within the view model
 	- the form model to recieve model state